albertovalverde/Deep-Learning-Robot/ros/catkin_ws/essilor-virtual-assistant.md

 # High-Level User Scenarios

 ## Open Box
-* Tablet app say hello to the world and guide the user to download mobile app on phone and subsequent setup procedures
+* Kiosk app say hello to the world and guide the user to setup configuration
-* User uses mobile app to connect to virtual assistant via BT and provisioning WiFi configurations to Aavaes-virtual assistant_optician_assistant (Tablet & ROS board)
+* User connect to virtual assistant via WiFi configurations to Aavaes-virtual assistant_optician_assistant
-* User uses mobile app to command the virtual assistant's base movement
-* User uses mobile app to command the virtual assistant's arms movement

 ## Auto-Upgrade OTA(over the air)
 * Tablet as GUI